jim-collier/x9git/project/backlog.md

 - ✅ gh acted as whatever account was last switched to, regardless of who owns the remote.
 	- Now picks the owner's account for the run when gh already holds it, via `GH_TOKEN`, leaving gh's active account alone.
 Only when the owner can be named and the token is held - an org or someone else's repo is left untouched rather than refused.

+- ✅ On Windows, a local-path remote was read as an ssh host named after the drive letter.
+	- `C:/path/to/repo.git` matched the `host:path` shape, so every command ran an ssh identity probe against a machine called `C` and reported an account for it.

+- ✅ `repo clone` refused to re-run, and `repo connect` refused a matching URL, on Windows.
+	- Git stores a local-path remote in the platform's own spelling: hand it `/c/tmp/x` and it gives back `C:/tmp/x`.
+Both commands compared their own argument against git's copy as plain text, so the same directory read as a different one.
+	- Both now compare local paths as paths.
+These were the two long-standing Windows-only failures in the suite.

 - ✅ The PowerShell installer never verified the checksum, and said the release had none.
 	- Found by running both documented one-liners against the current release: the Bash one reported the checksum verified, the PowerShell one reported no `SHA256SUMS` for the same release, which does publish one.
 	- Cause: GitHub serves that file as binary, and PowerShell returns a response body as raw bytes for anything it doesn't treat as text.
 Read as lines, bytes match nothing, so no checksum was found and the download was installed unverified.